Prebiotic Supplements: What Are They and Who Needs Them?

 Apparently piglets were selected because of the close similarities to humans in terms of digestive systems, brain development and nutritional requirements.
 Who knew?

-Like other prebiotics, HMOS helps to ensure a desirable balance of wholesome bacteria in the baby’s gut, as well as helping to build up their still-developing immune system.
+Like other prebiotics, HMOs help to ensure a desirable balance of wholesome bacteria in the baby’s gut, as well as helping to build up their still-developing immune system.

 Some baby formulas are fortified with prebiotics, although natural is definitely best.
 Countless studies have proven that breastfed infants are better protected against infection than formula-fed infants.